-- 2.2.4.10.1.
-You must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in the following subparagraphs of this section and in §63.8(d).
-As specified in §63.8(f)(4), you may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in the following subparagraphs of this section in your site-specific monitoring plan. - 2.2.4.10.1.1.
+- 2.2.4.10.
+If you are required to install a continuous parameter monitoring system (CPMS) as specified in Table 5 of this subpart, you must install, operate, and maintain each CPMS according to the requirements in the paragraphs below. - 2.2.4.10.1.
+You must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in the sub-paragraphs below and in §63.8(d).
+As specified in §63.8(f)(4), you may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in paragraphs §63.6625(b)(1) through (5) in your site-specific monitoring plan. - 2.2.4.10.1.1.
 The performance criteria and design specifications for the monitoring system equipment, including the sample interface, detector signal analyzer, and data acquisition and calculations; - 2.2.4.10.1.2.
 Sampling interface (e.g., thermocouple) location such that the monitoring system will provide representative measurements; - 2.2.4.10.1.3.
 Equipment performance evaluations, system accuracy audits, or other audit procedures; - 2.2.4.10.1.4.
 Ongoing operation and maintenance procedures in accordance with provisions in §63.8(c)(1)(ii) and (c)(3); and - 2.2.4.10.1.5.
-Ongoing reporting and recordkeeping procedures in accordance with provisions in §63.10(c), (e)(1), and (e)(2)(i) - 2.2.4.10.2.
-You must install, operate, and maintain each CPMS in continuous operation according to the procedures in your site-specific monitoring plan. - 2.2.4.10.3.
+Ongoing reporting and recordkeeping procedures in accordance with provisions in §63.10(c), (e)(1), and (e)(2)(i). - 2.2.4.10.2.
+You must install, operate, and maintain each CPMS in continuous operation according to the procedures in your site-specific monitoring plan.

+- 2.2.4.10.3.
 The CPMS must collect data at least once every 15 minutes (see also §63.6635). - 2.2.4.10.4.
-For a CPMS for measuring temperature range, the temperature sensor must have a minimum tolerance of 2.8 degrees Celsius (5 degrees Fahrenheit) or 1 percent of the measurement range, whichever is larger.
+For a CPMS for measuring temperature range, the temperature sensor must have a minimum tolerance of 2.8 degrees Celsius (5 degrees Fahrenheit) or 1 percent of the measurement range, whichever is larger. - 2.2.4.10.5.

-- 2.2.4.10.5.
 You must conduct the CPMS equipment performance evaluation, system accuracy audits, or other audit procedures specified in your site-specific monitoring plan at least annually. - 2.2.4.10.6.
 You must conduct a performance evaluation of each CPMS in accordance with your site-specific monitoring plan. - 2.2.4.11.
 You must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup in Table 2a to this subpart apply.